blakedenman2/blakedenman2/README.md

 # About me

-- 🔭 I’m working on practicing Excel, Power BI, and Python for data analysis applications.
+- 🔭 I’m working on mastering Excel, Power BI, and Python for data analysis applications.
 - 🌱 My current project is learning SQL through CS50SQL.
 - 💬 Ask me about the time I replaced the transmission on my van.
 - 😄 Pronouns: he/him